Shigi Qutuqu

 Although the Secret History states that Shigi Qutuqu was adopted by Hö'elün, Temüjin's mother, chronological inconsistencies make this account improbable.
 The foundling was brought up in Temüjin's household and was one of the first Mongols to become literate.
 The Secret History exaggerates his role in the years after the empire's foundation, but Shigi Qutuqu was nevertheless appointed to several high-ranking legal positions, in which he served during the Mongol conquest of the Jin dynasty.
 He was the commander during the only Mongol defeat of the western campaign against Khwarazmia, being overcome by Jalal al-Din at the 1221 Battle of Parwan.

-Shigi Qutuqu continued his career as an official during the reign of his adopted brother Ögedei Khan, Genghis's successor.
+Shigi Qutuqu continued his career as an official during the reign of his adoptive brother Ögedei Khan, Genghis's successor.
 He conducted a census of North China in 1235–1236 which allowed the Mongol administration to overhaul its fiscal policies.
 While some contemporaries found his decrees and judgements oppressive and biased, others praised his honesty and judicial integrity.
 Having survived power struggles during the reigns of Güyük and Möngke, Shigi Qutuqu died at the age of 81 during the Toluid Civil War.

 Early life

 The Secret History of the Mongols and Rashid al-Din's Jami' al-tawarikh both provide details (Note: The Secret History was composed between 1228 and 1260, while Rashid al-Din was writing in the early fourteenth century.) of the early life of Shigi Qutuqu, but the accounts differ greatly.
 According to the Secret History, after the Mongol (Note: At this point in time, the word "Mongols" only referred to the members of one tribe in northeast Mongolia; because this tribe played a central role in the formation of the Mongol Empire, their name was later used for all the tribes.) leader Temüjin (later titled Genghis Khan) had led a raid against a Tatar camp named Naratu Šitü’en, his plundering troops found a boy abandoned in the camp.
 He was recognised to be of aristocratic descent as he was wearing a nose ring made of gold and a silk jerkin lined with sable.
 The Secret History also records that Hö'elün, Temüjin's mother, adopted the boy as her sixth child, naming him Shigi Qutuqu.
-This account is however difficult to believe.
+This account is, however, difficult to believe.
 The raid on Naratu Šitü’en can be dated fairly precisely to a campaign Temüjin fought in alliance with the Kereit chieftain Toghrul and the Chinese Jin dynasty in May–June 1196, but Shigi Qutuqu was already prominent in Mongol society by 1206, which is implausible if he were a small child a decade earlier.
 He would also have been decades younger than his adoptive siblings.
 By depicting him as a noble at birth and later the adopted brother of Temüjin, this version may have intended to position Shigi Qutuqu as a more senior member of Mongol society.